kittyofheaven/kaizenbe/API_DOCUMENTATION.md

     const now = new Date();

     if (start <= now) {
-      return 'Booking time cannot be in the past';
+      return "Booking time cannot be in the past";
     }

     if (start.getMinutes() !== 0 || start.getSeconds() !== 0) {
-      return 'Start time must be at exact hour (e.g., 13:00:00)';
+      return "Start time must be at exact hour (e.g., 13:00:00)";
     }

     if (end.getMinutes() !== 0 || end.getSeconds() !== 0) {
-      return 'End time must be at exact hour (e.g., 14:00:00)';
+      return "End time must be at exact hour (e.g., 14:00:00)";
     }

     const diffHours = (end - start) / (1000 * 60 * 60);
     if (diffHours !== 1) {
-      return 'Booking must be exactly 1 hour';
+      return "Booking must be exactly 1 hour";
     }

     return null;
-  }
+  },
 };

 export function validateForm(data, rules) {